* Dollar index holds firm after rising 0.5 pct overnight

 TOKYO, March 16 (Reuters) - The dollar held gains against a basket of peers on Friday, as recent concerns about the currency arising from trade tensions eased slightly and next week's Federal Reserve policy meeting came into focus.

-The dollar index versus a group of six major currencies stood flat at 90.138 after climbing 0.5 percent the previous day.
+The dollar index versus a group of six major currencies was a shade higher at 90.156 after climbing 0.5 percent the previous day.

 Prior to the overnight bounce, the index had fallen for three straight sessions as fears of a global trade war grew amid signs of rising U.S. protectionism.